-We require substantial additional funding to finance our operations.
-If we are unable to raise capital when needed, we could be forced to delay, reduce or terminate certain of our development programs or other operations.
+There is substantial doubt regarding our ability to continue as a going concern.
+We will require substantial additional funding to finance our operations, and if we are unable to raise capital, we could be forced to delay, reduce or explore other strategic options for certain of our development programs, or even terminate our operations.